naamawagner/Effectidor/readme.md

 Additional optional flags:

---homology_search - if you supplied the input_effectors_path input, this flag will indicate that this input is partial and that additional T3Es should be added based on homology to the T3Es data, if found.
+--homology_search - if you supplied the <b><i>input_effectors_path</i></b> input, this flag will indicate that this input is partial (per genome) and that additional T3Es should be added based on homology to the T3Es data, if found in the genome.

---translocation_signal - to add a prediction of the type III secretion signal using an embedding model.
+--translocation_signal - to add a prediction of the type III secretion signal using a pre-trained embedding model.
 Increases the accuracy with a price of longer running time.

 One of the following regulatory elements (that will be searched in the promoters, if you use a GFF+full genome inputs):
-1. --PIP
+1. --PIP (for PIP-box)
-2. --hrp
+2. --hrp (for Hrp-box)
-3. --mxiE
+3. --mxiE (for MxiE-box)
-4. --exs
+4. --exs (for exs-box)
-5. --tts
+5. --tts (for tts-box)